hashicorp/design-system/website/docs/components/form/textarea/partials/guidelines/guidelines.md

 ## Content

-For general content recommendations, refer to the [Primitives](/components/form/primitives?tab=validation) documentation.
+For content recommendations and detailed guidance on using the character count feature in this field, please refer to our [Primitives](/components/form/primitives) documentation.